J-DubApps/Blog/content/posts/2024/BrownJacket/My-Uniform-Tribute-To-Brown-Jacket.md

   <img src="https://julianwest.me/Blog/posts/2024/BrownJacket/jdub-wtc.JPG" alt="Alt text" width="600" height="365">
 </div><br />

-I originally purchaased *THE JACKET* during one of our many visits to my brother & sister-in-law's place in Las Vegas.
-I think it was 2007 and my wife's brother Brian bought one scrimmage zip-up jacket that I thought was pretty cool.
+I originally purchaased *THE JACKET* during one of our visits to my brother & sister-in-law's place in Las Vegas.
+My wife's brother Brian bought this jacket that I thought was pretty cool.
 I asked him where he bought it from, Tommy Bahama.
 A place yours-truly hadn't ever even stepped-into, let alonebuy clothes from.
 I always thought it was expensive and only hawaiian vacation style clothes, and a little dull, but for whatever reason.
 But I decided the jacket was hella cool, and proceeded to run back to the mall and purchase it in black.
 But it turned-out to have a couple of defects, so I took it back and all had in stock to swap was the popular brown jacket.
-And that is how "JDub & THE JACKET" came to be.
-Every mild Teas winter you'll see me rocking that look, and not too many others until March or April. 😎
+And that is how "JDub & *THE JACKET*" came to be.
+Every mild Texas winter you'll see me rocking that look, and not too many others until March or April. 😎

 <div>
   <img src="https://julianwest.me/Blog/posts/2024/BrownJacket/jdub-wh.JPG" alt="Alt text" width="550" height="305"><br />